livioribeiro/selva/README.md

 Selva is a Python ASGI web framework built on top of [asgikit](https://github.com/livioribeiro/asgikit) and inspired by Spring Boot, AspNet Core and FastAPI.

-It features a Dependency Inversion system to help build robust and reliable applications.
+It features a Dependency Injection system to help build robust and reliable applications.

 ## Quick start